Information

 About this component

-The pagination component is a group of links to navigate through a set of content that is divided into pages.
-For example, a search results page.
+The pagination component is a group of links to navigate through pages of items.
+For example, pages showing a search results list.

 There are links to specific pages in the set and links to pages in the set relative to the user’s current position.
 For example, the previous page and the next page.

-This method of navigation is most effective when the user’s goal is to find a specific content item in the set, because the user can navigate directly to a specific page of the results.
+This method of navigation is most effective when the user’s goal is to find a specific content item in the set.
+The user can navigate directly to a specific page of the results.

 Usage